bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ConnectorBColor_1cThVIaMXEcAEobfXJFIPy/Documentation.md

-Indicates the color B- end of connector
+Indicates the color B- end of connector.